benjaminabbitt/evented/README.md

 In the end, I decided that using the data models is not bad architecture.
 * The layers would be possible to re-introduce at a later time without substantial re-work (copy the generated, use an automated mapper).
 Therefor, this selection is fundamentally not architecture.
 * It was more difficult (and annoying) to pass the events/commands/projections through as bytestreams.
 This framework does not care what the underlying events/commands/projections are, and has no mechanism for deserializing them.
-To decouple the data layers from protobuf/grpc would require writing an abstraction around bytestreams that I felt wasn't a good use of my time.
+To decouple the data layers from protobuf/grpc would require writing an abstraction around bytestreams that I felt wasn't a good use of time.
 Keeping the data layers as protobuf `Any`s with custom wrappers around everything else doesn't actually achieve decoupling while substantially increasing codebase size.

 ## Setup